Socks5Balancer/Socks5BalancerAsio/README.md

     {
-      "name": "Server Name A",              // the backend server name string, you can use any string on this "host": "127.0.0.1",                  // the backend server host "port": 3000                          // the backend server port },
+      "name": "Server Name A",              // the backend server name string, you can use any string on this "host": "127.0.0.1",                  // the backend server host "port": 3000,                         // the backend server port "authUser": "username1111",           // the backend server username, (if empty, not auth)  , only work when **Enable Auth Support**
+      "authPwd": "password22222"            // the backend server password },
     {
       "name": "Server Name B",